canfar/openstack-sandbox/CANFAR2OpenStack.md

           APPEND ro root=/dev/vda
         ```

-        These modified VMs appear to be fully-functional (including the console).
+        These modified VMs appear to be fully-functional.

     3. **Ubuntu 12.04**